cms-L1TK/project_generation_scripts/README.md

       		              Choose from A(all), L(barrel), D(disk).
-      --uut               Specify a unit under test, e.g. TC_L1L2E --mut		  Specify a module under test, e.g PR (Projection Routers) -u, --nupstream     The number of processing steps to be generated upstream of the UUT or MUT -d, --ndownstream   The number of processing steps to be generated downstream of the UUT or MUT
+      --uut               Specify a unit under test, e.g. TC_L1L2E --mut		  Specify a module under test, e.g PR (Projection Routers) -x                  Give top-level VHDL extra output ports to carry debug info to test-bench corresponding to inputs to all memory modules in chain.
+      -u, --nupstream     The number of processing steps to be generated upstream of the UUT or MUT -d, --ndownstream   The number of processing steps to be generated downstream of the UUT or MUT